About Shiitake mushrooms (dried)

 Lysine-Arginine Ratio Analysis

-Eating foods with a high lysine-arginine ratio could help lower the appearance and severity of herpes symptoms.
+Because of this, eating foods that have a high lysine-arginine ratio may help lower the frequency and severity of herpes symptoms.

-Some foods that have a high lysine-arginine ratio are dairy products, fish, poultry, fruits, and vegetables.
+Some examples of foods that have a high lysine-arginine ratio are milk and cheese, fish, poultry, fruits, and vegetables.

-These foods can give the body enough lysine to prevent the virus from taking up arginine, and thus stop its growth and spread.
+These foods can provide the body with enough lysine to block the absorption of arginine by the virus, and thus prevent its growth and spread.

 Because Shiitake mushrooms (dried) contains much higher levels of arginine than lysine, limiting its consumption is recommended by people who suffer from herpes, as it may trigger outbreaks.